natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

     In [6]: match.groups()
     Out[6]: ('SW2', 'WS-C2960-8TC-L', '12.2(55)SE9')

-Since line feed character is now included, combination ``.+`` captures everything between data.
+Since new line character is now included, combination ``.+`` captures everything between data.

 Now try to use this regular expression to get information about all neighbors from sh_cdp_neighbors_sw1.txt file.